MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Important-people.md

 # required metadata

 title: Important people
-description: How to manage the Important people list and how this list is used (such as alerting you about missed emails).
+description: How to manage the Important people list and how it's used (such as alerting about missed emails).
 author: paul9955
 ms.author: v-pascha
 ms.date: 02/14/2018